opensearch-project/project-website/_posts/2023-05-25-Announcing-Data-Prepper-2.3.0.md

         tags_on_match_failure: ["grok_match_fail", "another_tag"]
 ```

-Presence of tags can be checked in conditional expressions in different processors or routing using `hasTags()` function to do conditional ingestion.
-For example, a conditional expression checking for presence of tag `grok_match_fail` would be `hasTags("grok_match_fail")`
+The presence of tags can be checked in conditional expressions in different processors or routing using `hasTags()` function to do conditional ingestion.
+For example, a conditional expression checking for the presence of tag `grok_match_fail` would be `hasTags("grok_match_fail")`

 ## Enhancements to `add_entries` processor

-### Expression based value
+### Expression-based value

-`add_entries` processor is enhanced to support adding values based on expression where the return type can be Boolean or Integer/Float or String.
-An example `add_entries` processor configuration with `value_expression` option
+The `add_entries` processor is enhanced to support adding values based on an expression where the return type can be boolean, integer or float, or string.
+The following example shows an `add_entries` processor configuration with a `value_expression` option:

 ```
 processor: